abena07/abena07/README.md

 - 🤔 I’m looking for help with learning how to skate and getting better at fifa.
 - 📫 How to reach me:ummm you can mail me @abenabennett@gmail.com
 - :mag: I am learning more on data science these days.
-- ⚡ Fun fact I actually love teaching kids how to code and I'm getting better in the Phot&Film field.
+- ⚡ Fun fact I actually love teaching kids how to code and I'm getting better in the Photo&Film field.

 [![GitHub Streak](http://github-readme-streak-stats.herokuapp.com?user=abena07&theme=shades-of-purple&hide_border=true)](https://git.io/streak-stats)